 - Day 1 and 2 - 12 PM: These two lunch meetings are designed to be an informal discussion on various topics ranging from the first interview experience to providing feedback for the students.

-Your online or written evaluations of each clinic (and in some cases individual students) are an important part of the assessment process.
+Your online evaluations of each clinic (and in some cases individual students) are an important part of the assessment process.
 The Client Evaluation forms will be completed during this session.

 Day 1 and 2